-If spouses employed by the same employer are entitled to CFRA leave, both parents are eligible for CFRA leave but are employed by the same employer, that their employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12-month periodbetween the two parents.
+If both parents are eligible for CFRA leave but are employed by the same employer, that employer may limit leave for the birth, adoption or foster care placement of their child to a combined total of 12 workweeks in a 12-month period between the two parents.
 The employer may not limit their entitlement to CFRA leave for any other qualifying purpose.
-For example, spousesparents employed by the same employer each may take 12 weeks of CFRA leave if needed to care for a child with a serious health condition.
+For example, parents employed by the same employer each may take 12 weeks of CFRA leave if needed to care for a child with a serious health condition.
 If the parents are unmarried, they may have different family care leave rights under FMLA.